 Tasha NaMuso: You have ten seconds to respond before I assume you two are having another fight.

 Oh lord.
 Gabrielle’s rather protective older sister was snappy as ever.
-He scrambled out a reply before she did something unhelpful like raising the alarm on the forums.
-He passed her a party invitation for the heck of it.
-She accepted in an instant.
-Her icon was a pair of striped yellow and purple pajama leggings.
+He scrambled out a reply before she did something unhelpful like raising the alarm on the forums… or worse.
+He passed her a party invitation for the heck of it, and she accepted without delay.
+Her icon was a painting of a straw hat.
+Her favorite straw hat.

 Gabby LeMort: Whoooooops.
 Didn’t see ya.
 I turned off those annoying private message beeps a while back.